 Standard Chartered was also found to have several investments in nuclear weapon producing companies identified by this report, more information can be found in the Hall of Shame.

 We commend Standard Chartered for adopting a public policy on nuclear weapons.
 We recommend Standard Chartered apply its policy to all of its financial products, including investments for its own account and investments on behalf of third parties.
 Standard Chartered should also apply the policy to all nuclear weapons producing companies, including those involved in joint ventures.
 We look forward to engaging with Standard Chartered, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Standard Chartered's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!